Getting Started

 Modules are classes decorated with @Module().
 They declare providers, imports, and configuration:

-import { Injectable, Inject, Module } from '@modularityjs/core';
+import { Module } from '@modularityjs/modularity';

 @Injectable()